 - Deeks Lake (kilometer 22), campsite only

 After spending the night at Magnesia Meadows, continue along HSCT towards Brunswick Mt.
 The trail and markings are in considerably better shape here and also there is less or none scrambling.
 About 45mins after Magnesia Meadows you will come to an intersection.
 The trail to your left leads to the summit of Mount Brunswick and the one to your right goes to Hwy 99 and a parking lot at Lions Bay.
-HSCT continues straight and taking you to Hat Pass and to your first glimpse of Brunswick Lake.
+HSCT continues straight, taking you to Hat Pass and to your first glimpse of Brunswick Lake.

 Brunswick Lake might be the favourite point on the HSCT trail for me: azure blue with a Tahiti-like white sand beach at its southern end.
 Cold but fantastic for swimming.
 Absolutely loved it!
 If you love to splash in water you’re in for a great treat as the trail passes by two more lakes: Hanover and Deeks, with Deeks having better access to the shore, pebbly beach and a small campsite.
 Continuing further, the rest of the route follows a creek and passes by a nice waterfall or two and a small canyon and is simply very enjoyable.
 The last 4km out is on a good forest service road but can be tedious and boring.
 If you have the right vehicle, you can potentially drive up to here and shorten the hike out.

-In any case, Howe Sound Crest Trail is a superb trip.
+Howe Sound Crest Trail is a superb trip.